m12t/blindr/tasklist.md

     > see: logic_analyser.c example in pico-examples/pio
-    >>> pio is overkill for toggle switch and stepper ❌ use PIO for controlling the stepper instead of bit banging the rising edge? >> no. GPIO is sufficient
+    >>> pio is overkill for toggle switch and stepper ❌ use PIO for controlling the stepper instead of bit banging the rising edge? >> no. GPIO is sufficient ✅ now that GNSS uart is only used on startup, place the logic in the `gnss.c` file and access the global vars lat, long, north, east, utc_offset, etc. via externs in `gnss.h`
+✅ get gnss.c working to parse gnss data while the toggle functinoality runs simultaneously